maxcaduff/Projet-MAC/README.md

 Polls must be closed prior to see the results.
 Only the creator can close the poll.
 A future update could implement a delay after which the poll automatically closes.
 When the poll is closed, a message with the results is sent by the bot to each participants.
 Sharing a closed poll also sends results.

 Searching polls will be possible by typing @BestOptionBot \<query\>, with filtering keywords starting with # and free terms matched against tags and poll's question.
-(We could use #tag, #question and #option to look specifically into those fields)
+(We could use #tag, #question and #option to look specifically into those fields, type #latest, #oldest or #popular to find polls corresponding to these criteria)

 Actually votes being anonymous or not is useless, we could implement a button along the results to display an editable message with statistics and public voters for each option.